 When the tomato seedlings are 2 to 3 inches tall and have a couple of sets of true leaves, it's time to pot them up or move them into larger pots of their own.

 07 of 10

 Potting Up Tomato Seedlings

 You should transplant individual tomato seedlings into bigger pots, to continue growing stronger indoors.
 Commonly, 3- to 4-inch containers are good for seedlings this size.
 You may need to move them to larger pots later if you can't move them outdoors.

 Fill the new pots with moist potting mix, just as you did when you started the seeds.
-If more than 1 seed germinated in your containers, you will need to thin them.
+If more than 1 seed germinated in your containers, you will need to thin the seedlings.
 Either gently jiggle entangled roots apart or simply snip off unwanted seedlings at soil level.
 This ensures that you won't damage the seedling you want to keep.

 Plant the tomato seedling in the new pot, a little deeper than it was in its original container.
 If it is tall and leggy, you can plant it right up to its top-most leaves.
 Firm the soil gently around the seedling.